AFCMS/epsilon-text-app/README.md

 Run `update_text.py file.txt` to change the app text with the text in `file.txt`.

 The script will fail if the text have lines that will overflow the numworks's window.

+You will need to clean the build (`make clean`) if you have already build the aplication.

 ## Build the app